Financial-Times/origami/apps/website/_specification-v1/sass.md

 # {{page.title}}

-Origami component styles are authored in <a href="http://sass-lang.com/" class="o-typography-link--external">Sass</a>, specifically the SCSS syntax.
+Origami component styles are authored in <a href="http://sass-lang.com/">Sass</a>, specifically the SCSS syntax.
 Sass features **should** be used only where they result in increased clarity and reuse.
 Care should be taken that the resulting CSS is not compromised by unnecessary Sass nesting.

 ## Syntax Convention

 Sass **must** be linted with [Stylelint](https://stylelint.io/).

-Developers **should** stick to the <a href="https://github.com/Financial-Times/stylelint-config-origami-component" class="o-typography-link--external">Origami Stylelint rules</a>, since this represents a common standard across FT teams.
-Custom linting **may** be defined at the component level with a `.stylelintrc.js` file, or at the file level with <a href="https://stylelint.io/user-guide/rules/comment-empty-line-before#stylelint-commands" class="o-typography-link--external">Stylelint comments</a>.
+Developers **should** stick to the <a href="https://github.com/Financial-Times/stylelint-config-origami-component">Origami Stylelint rules</a>, since this represents a common standard across FT teams.
+Custom linting **may** be defined at the component level with a `.stylelintrc.js` file, or at the file level with <a href="https://stylelint.io/user-guide/rules/comment-empty-line-before#stylelint-commands">Stylelint comments</a>.

-By default the <a href="https://github.com/Financial-Times/stylelint-config-origami-component" class="o-typography-link--external">Origami Stylelint rules</a> enforce a tab indentation style.
+By default the <a href="https://github.com/Financial-Times/stylelint-config-origami-component">Origami Stylelint rules</a> enforce a tab indentation style.
 However indentation style (tabs or spaces) is not standardised: developers **must** respect whatever indent type is already in use when editing existing components.
 To change indentation style update the component's [`.stylelintrc.js` configuration](https://stylelint.io/user-guide/configure).

 In addition, component CSS **should not** use `!important`.
 Valid use cases for `!important` exist, but usually only at the product level.
 If `!important` is used in a component, a comment must be left in code to explain why it was necessary.